 In the event of an imminent threat to campus, campus police will alert students, faculty and staff using the campus siren warning system and APSU Alert text-messaging system.
 However, APSU Alert text messaging is not used for notification of severe thunderstorm warnings.
 For details on types of siren warnings, please refer to the information below.

 In situations of long-term impact resulting from imminent threats, such as the aftermath of a tornado, updates will be provided through the same means listed above in "Notifications."

-The University has several employees and students commuting from outside the Montgomery County where weather conditions can be drastically different.
+The University has several employees and students commuting from outside Montgomery County where weather conditions can be drastically different.
 With that in mind it is up to individuals to use their own judgment for commuting to campus when the weather may be hazardous in the area in which you reside.
 However, unless the campus officially closes, employees will be required to take appropriate leave if they decide to not report to work or leave early due to weather or dangerous conditions that may prohibit travel in the area in which they reside.
-Pay decisions for employees who continue to work after closure or employees who reside and commute from outside Montgomery County will be communicated by the Director of Human Resources so that the practices are done in a consistent and fair manner.
+Consult with your manager or contact Human Resources if you have questions.

 Sirens will wail at 3 p.m. on the first Thursday of every month as Austin Peay conducts its test of the emergency system designed to warn the campus of imminent dangers.